sidney-eliot/3d-artists-handbook/README.md

 # 3D Artist's Handbook files

-All of the handbooks pages images are inside the `content` folder.
+All of the handbooks pages and images are inside of the `content` folder.
 Other than that, the `quartz` folder as well as the files: `quartz.config.ts`, `quartz.layout.ts`, `tsconfig.json` are responsible for the layout and style of the handbook website.

 ---